VonHeikemen/lsp-zero.nvim/doc/md/tutorial.md

 ### Language servers and how to use them

-First thing you would want to do is install a language server.
+First thing you should do is install a language server.
 There are two ways you can do this:

 #### Manual global install